Scale-dependent bias and mode coupling in redshift-space clustering near the BAO scale: Results

 In principle, since we know the cosmology for the HADES simulation and because the tracer sample is defined by a simple threshold on halo mass, we can estimate the value of $b$ (the large-scale Eulerian bias of the sample) using a mass-weighted calculation with the fitting functions for linear bias and halo mass function from \cite{Tinker10} and \cite{Tinker08}, respectively, which leads to $b=2.08$.
 These fitting functions are expected to have a systematic error of about $\sim5\%$, however.
 We therefore performed an MCMC analysis varying $b$ along with the 4 \emph{sdbmc} parameters, finding that $b=1.947^{+0.042}_{-0.031}$ (best fit with central $68\%$ confidence interval) with only weak degeneracies with the other parameters.
 This is statistically consistent with the expectation from the fitting functions from the literature, when accounting for the $\sim5\%$ error mentioned above, and is also a more precise estimate ($\lesssim2\%$ error).
 In the following, therefore, we fix the large-scale bias to $b=1.95$.

 Fig.~\ref{fig:sdbmc-stats} shows the best fit model describing the HADES simulation measurements, with Fig.~\ref{fig:sdbmc-contours} showing the corresponding contour plots of the parameter constraints.
 The best fitting parameter combination and $\chi^2$ are reported in Table~\ref{tab:sdbmc-bestfit}.
 The model is clearly a very good fit.
-It is also visually clear that the data and the best fitting \emph{sdbmc} model exclude the \emph{no sdbmc} model with substantial statistical significance: the $\chi^2$ value for the \emph{no sdbmc} model is larger than that for the best-fitting \emph{sdbmc} by $\Delta\chi^2\sim33$.
+We have also checked that the data and the best fitting \emph{sdbmc} model exclude the \emph{no sdbmc} model with substantial statistical significance: the $\chi^2$ value for the \emph{no sdbmc} model is larger than that for the best-fitting \emph{sdbmc} by $\Delta\chi^2\sim33$, and the confidence contours in Fig.~\ref{fig:sdbmc-contours} exclude $A_{\rm MC}=0$ at $>95\%$ and $B_v=0$ at $>99\%$.
 Also, mode coupling evidently contributes only a small fraction of the total difference between the \emph{sdbmc} and \emph{no sdbmc} results (the dotted curves are very close to the solid ones).
 This is consistent with theoretical expectations regarding the relative importance of mode coupling effects near the BAO scale for biased tracers (see Appendix~\ref{app:mc} and \cite{cs08,dcss10}).
 The right panels show that these statements are equally valid in Fourier space (see also Appendix~\ref{app:FourierMC}).
 Importantly, Table~\ref{tab:sdbmc-bestfit} and Fig.~\ref{fig:sdbmc-contours} show that the constraints on the mode coupling smearing scale $R_{\rm MC}$ are in excellent agreement with the theoretical value for \sigv\ reported in section~\ref{subsec:sims} for the HADES simulations.